Author: Nathan Kiskila, MD

 Question: What do you check and assess during these physicals?

-Answer: Medical professionals check the student-athlete’s vital signs like blood pressure and heart rate to make sure they are healthy enough to participate in sports.
-We also assess the heart and lungs for any murmurs or wheezing for asthma.
-Medical providers also check the student’s muscular and skeletal range of motion, and perform a neurological exam to check reflexes, pupil dilation, and vision.
+Answer: We assess a lot!
+Medical professionals check the student-athlete’s vital signs, like blood pressure and heart rate, to make sure they are healthy enough to participate in sports.
+We assess the heart and lungs for any murmurs or wheezing for asthma.
+We evaluate the student’s muscular and skeletal range of motion and perform a neurological exam to check reflexes, pupil dilation, and vision.
 We palpate the abdomen to assess abdominal organs such as the spleen.
-Additionally, we look at the patient’s ears, nose and throat.
+We look at the patient’s ears, nose, and throat to check for infections, breathing obstructions, or other issues that could affect performance or be worsened by physical activity.
 We also review the student-athlete’s personal and family medical history and answer any questions.
-We want the students to be healthy, active and successful as they participate in their sports.
+All of this is because we want the students to be healthy, active, and successful as they participate in their sports.

 Question: Are there particular questions that parents should ask the physician during the exam?